Reading Tarot Cards

 Tarot cards can be used and read in many different ways: You might pick a card each day to reflect on … or delve into more complex readings at special occasions, or times of the year.
-Get to know your cards through handling and looking at them.
-Let the characters take you on a journey and allow the cards to speak to you …
+Let the characters within the deck take you on a journey, where the significance of the stories they tell become relevant to you …

 Below, you will find some reading examples to help you get started:

 You have a deck of tarot cards in your hand, now what?

 Handling and shuffling your cards is a nice way to centre yourself and pause before a reading.
 A new deck may take a little while to ‘break in’, so spending time with your cards is the best way to work out how you like to shuffle …

 As Tarot cards tend to be larger than playing cards (and may not lend to riffle or faro shuffling), many prefer to ‘step’ shuffle, or simply spread and mix the cards (face-down) on a flat surface.

 Asking the Question…

 Focussing on What and How can provide more clarity in a reading:

 - What do I need to see more clearly …?

 - What can I do to help …?